 While every state doesn’t have a spend-down program, some states may offer a Medicaid Buy-In option to help you reach income limits for Medicaid eligibility:2

 Medicaid Buy-In programs allow working adults under age 65 with a disability to qualify for Medicaid.
 States with these programs have different eligibility rules.
-For example, there may be limits on how much income you’re allowed to have if you already receive SSI or SSDI.
+For example, there may be limits on how much income you’re allowed to have if you already receive Supplemental Security Income (SSI) or Social Security Disability Insurance (SSDI).
 In some states, you may not have any income limits, or you may or may not have to pay a monthly premium to receive care.7

 "Even if you think you have too much income for Medicaid Buy-In, you should still apply," said Jen Teague, NCOA's Director for Health Coverage and Benefits.